Rheinmetall Rh-120: Variants

-Rh-120 L/44 120 mm
+Rh-120 L/44 120mm

 Production of the German Leopard 2 and the new 120 mm tank gun began in 1979, fulfilling an order for the German Army.
 The L/44 Extreme Service Condition Pressure (ESCP) is 672 MPa, the Permissible Maximum Pressure (PMP) 710 MPa, and the Design Pressure from 740 MPa.
 Although the American M1 Abrams was originally armed with the M68A1 105 mm gun (a version of the L7), the United States Army had planned to fit the tank with a larger main gun at a later date, and the tank's turret had been designed to accommodate a larger 120 mm gun.
 The larger gun was integrated into the M1A1 Abrams, with the first vehicle coming off the production line in 1985 The gun, known as the M256, was based on the L/44 tank gun, although manufactured at Watervliet Arsenal.
 Tanks armed with versions of Rheinmetall's gun produced under licence include Japan's Type 90 and South Korea's K1A1.
 The M256 based on the L/44 when firing M829A1 Armor Piercing, Fin Stabilized, Discarding Sabot - Tracer (APFSDS-T) ammunition can attain a Peak Chamber Pressure of 661.9 MPa at 49 °C and 569.85 MPa at 21 °C.